By Chance or Choice:

 York: Alfred A. Knopf, 1965, p.
 49; Simon Hart, The Prehistory of the New Netherland Company,

 Amsterdam: City of Amsterdam Press, 1959, p.
-37; Mrs. Schuyler Van Rensselaer,
+37; Mrs. Schuyler Van Rensselaer, History of the

-City of New York in the Seventeenth Century, Volume I, New York: e Macmillan Company,
+City of New York in the Seventeenth Century, Volume I, New York: e Macmillan Company,

 1909, p.
 505.